2014 Media Festival - 48th Annual

 The California Student Media Festival is our nation’s oldest student media festival.
 The festival exists to celebrate the amazing media and multimedia projects produced by California’s best and brightest students and teachers — rewarding and acknowledging their successful classroom work at an awards event in summer of 2014.

-Qualified entries accepted January 20 through April 7.
+Qualified entries accepted each year.
 Learn more at www.mediafestival.org.

 Presenting sponsor of the California Student Media Festival is Wells Fargo.

 Congratulations to this year's WINNERS!
 Tune in to see the California Student Media Festival highlight show - Thursday, September 25, 2014 at 7 p.m on PBS SoCaL and watch the show below:

 Now Playing48th Annual California Student Media Festival